FORD Bronco Reliability by Year

 What is an NHTSA Complaint?

 An NHTSA safety complaint is a report filed directly by a vehicle owner or driver describing a safety-related issue.
 Anyone can submit a complaint at NHTSA.gov.
 The number of complaints is a signal of how common a problem is β but complaints per model-year matter more than raw totals, since popular vehicles naturally receive more reports.
-The Ford Bronco has 778 complaints on record across 6 model years.
+The FORD Bronco has 580 complaints on record across 6 model years.

 What is a Safety Recall?